symbol/symbol-docs/source/concepts/cryptography.rst

 Cryptography
 ############

-Catapult uses **elliptic curve cryptography** to verify the data integrity and to authenticate the signer's identity.
+|codename| uses **elliptic curve cryptography** to verify the data integrity and to authenticate the signer's identity.

 .. _keypair: